• Home

 Topic – YOLO

-As can be inferred, our AI agent is performing well in creating the roadmap for a specified topic.
+As can be inferred, our AI agent is performing well in creating the roadmap for the specified topics.

-DirectionX operates similarly to a large language model (LLM), but now we’re shifting gears to develop another AI agent.
-This agent will scrape a website (URL provided by the user), store the scraped data in a .txt file, convert it into a vector database, and store it in ChromaDB.
+DIrectionX operates similarly to a large language model (LLM), but now we’re shifting gears to develop an AI Agent but something different than LLMs.
+This agent will scrape a website (URL to be provided by the user), store the scraped data in a .txt file, convert it into a vector database, and store it in ChromaDB.
 Users will then be able to interact with this database using queries in the command-line interface (CLI) through LLM-powered responses.
 All of this will be accomplished locally, offering a seamless experience directly from the user’s system.

-For SmartRetrieve, we will be using both CrewAI (for web-scraping and storing the scraped data) and Phidata frameworks (to integrate the scraped data with LLM so that the user can ask queries from the scraped data) along with the free Google Gemini API model.
-We will be using the ‘gemini-2.0-flash-exp’ free-to-use model.
+For SmartRetriever, we will be using both CrewAI (for web-scraping and storing the scraped data) and Phidata frameworks (to create the vector database and then integrate the scraped data with LLM so that the user can ask queries from the Knowledge Base generated out of the vector database) along with the default OpenAI LLM as well as a free Gemini one.

-For the RAG-based agent SmartRetrieve, the users are also instructed to install Docker Desktop in their local systems to store the vector database locally in their respective systems.
+For the RAG-based agent SmartRetriever, the users are also instructed to install Docker Desktop in their local systems to store the vector database locally in their respective systems.

 To use Docker Desktop for the application, the users will have to run the following command in their CLI to create the Docker Containers –